A Unified Linear Speedup Analysis of Federated Averaging and Nesterov FedAvg: Linear Speedup Analysis of Nesterov Accelerated Federated Averaging

-\end{theorem} To our knowledge, this is the first convergence result for Nesterov accelerated FedAvg in the strongly convex and smooth setting.
+where $\mathbf{g}_{t,k}:=\nabla F_{k}(\mathbf{w}_{t}^{k},\xi_{t}^{k})$ is the stochastic gradient sampled on the $k$-th device at time $t$, and $q_k$ again depends on participation and sampling schemes. \begin{theorem} Let $\overline{\mathbf{v}}_{T}=\sum_{k=1}^{N}p_{k}\mathbf{v}_{T}^{k}$ in Nesterov accelerated FedAvg, and set learning rates $\alpha_{t}=\frac{6}{\mu}\frac{1}{t+\gamma}$, $\beta_{t-1}=\frac{3}{14(t+\gamma)(1-\frac{6}{t+\gamma})\max\{\mu,1\}}$.
+Then under Assumptions~\ref{ass:lsmooth},\ref{ass:stroncvx},\ref{ass:boundedvariance},\ref{ass:subgrad2} with full device participation, { } and with partial device participation with $K$ sampled devices at each communication round, { } \end{theorem} Similar to FedAvg, the key step in the proof of this result is a recursive contraction bound, but different in that it involves three time steps, due to the update format of Nesterov SGD (see Lemma~\ref{lem:nest-scvxoner} in Appendix~\ref{sec:convexsmoothsgd}).
+Then we can again use induction and $L$-smoothness to obtain the desired bound.
+To our knowledge, this is the first convergence result for Nesterov accelerated FedAvg in the strongly convex and smooth setting.
 The same discussion about linear speedup of FedAvg applies to the Nesterov accelerated variant.
 In particular, to achieve $\mathcal{O}(1/NT)$ linear speedup, $T$ iterations of the algorithm require only $\mathcal{O}(\sqrt{NT})$ communication rounds with full participation.

+\rebuttal{To our knowledge, this is the first work that establishes linear speedup convergence of Nesterov-accelerated FedAvg in the convex setting under both non-\emph{i.i.d.} data and partial participation.
+Recently, there have been significant efforts to develop novel acceleration algorithms for Federated Learning.
+A notable work among these is \cite{yuan2020federated}, which developed a new momentum-accelerated variant of FedAvg called \texttt{FedAc}, based on the generalized accelerated SGD of \cite{ghadimi2012optimal}.
+They provided linear speedup convergence rates under \emph{full} participation that match our $\mathcal{O}(1/KT)$ and $\mathcal{O}(1/\sqrt{KT})$ complexities in the leading terms, but with an improved dependence on $E$ in the non-leading terms.
+This results in a better communication complexity that guarantees linear speedup.
+However, this improvement is only present in the \emph{full} participation setting.
+Under partial participation, the sampling variance dominates the convergence, resulting in the same communication complexity requirements for Nesterov-accelerated FedAvg and \texttt{FedAc} in order to achieve linear speedup.}